|

 HAYDEN:

-"Hay valley."
 English unisex name composed of the Old English

-elements heg "hay" and denu "valley."
+elements heg "hay" and denu "valley,"

-Variant of Arabic Haidar, meaning "lion."
+Variant spelling of Arabic Haidar, meaning "lion."

 HAYDN:

-German nickname Heiden, meaning "heathen."
+German byname Heiden, meaning "heathen."

 HAYRABED: